UC-Berkeley-I-School/README/policies/Granting_repo_access.md

 ## Granting repo access via org membership

 Wherever possible, individuals will be invited to join the GitHub org as members and access will be granted through membership in one or more teams.
-The use of teams is encourgaed in order to:
+The use of teams is encouraged in order to:

 * identify an individual's affiliation with the School
 * identify their usage of specific repos